SixLabors/ImageSharp.Drawing/src/ImageSharp.Drawing.WebGPU/WEBGPU_BACKEND.md

 - per-flush diagnostic state
 - staged-scene creation attempts
 - the decision to run the staged path or fall back
-- GPU layer composition when that path is eligible
+- lowering explicit layer boundaries into the staged scene path

 It is the policy boundary of the GPU path.